Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 When authority is explicit, teams can act locally, escalate predictably, and preserve the reasoning behind consequential choices.

-Architecture is therefore not shaped only through formal architecture work.

-It emerges through the decisions the organization repeatedly permits, constrains, escalates, and records.
+Architecture emerges through the decisions an organization repeatedly permits, constrains, escalates, and records.

 > Who decides shapes the architecture.

 ## Related Perspectives